jyourstone/jellyfin-smartplaylist-plugin/README.md

     -   Delete playlists you no longer need with flexible deletion options.
 3.  **Settings**: Configure global settings for the plugin.
     -   Set the default sort order for new playlists.
+    -   Configure custom prefix and suffix for playlist names.
     -   Manually trigger a refresh for all smart playlists.

 #### Flexible Deletion Options